On the Complexity of Proving Polyhedral Reductions: Automated proof procedure

 Given the candidate reduction rule, the procedure generates SMT queries, which we call \emph{core requirements} (defined in Sect.~\ref{sec:core}) that are solvable if and only if the candidate is a parametric $E$-abstraction (Theorems~\ref{th:soundness} and \ref{th:completeness}, Sect.~\ref{sec:global-procedure}).
 We express these constraints into Presburger predicates, so it is enough to use solvers for the theory of formulas on Linear Integer Arithmetic, what is known as LIA in SMT-LIB~\cite{BarFT-RR-17}.
 We illustrate the results given in this section using a diagram (Fig.~\ref{fig:detailed_procedure}) that describe the dependency relations between conditions (S1), (S2), (S3) and their encoding as core requirements.

-\subsection{Presburger Encoding of Petri Net Semantics}
+\subsection{Presburger encoding of Petri net semantics}

 We start by defining a few formulas that ease the subsequent expression of core requirements.
 This will help with the most delicate point of our encoding, which relies on how to encode sequences of transitions.
-Note that the coherency constraints of reduction rules are already defined as such.
+Note that the coherency constraints of reduction rules are already defined as Presburger formulas.

 In the following, we use $\vec{x}$ for the vector of variables $(x_1, \dots, x_n)$, corresponding to the places $p_1, \dots, p_n$ of $P$, and $F(\vec{x})$ for a formula whose variables are included in $\vec{x}$.
-We say that a mapping $m$ of $\Nat^{P}$ is a \emph{model} of $F$, denoted $m \models F$, if the ground formula $F(m) = F(m(p_1), \dots, m(p_n))$ is true.
+We say that a mapping $m$ of $\Nat^{P}$ is a \emph{model} of $F$, denoted $m \models F$, if the ground formula $F(m) \defeq F(m(p_1), \dots, m(p_n))$ is true.
 Hence, we can also interpret $F$ as a predicate over markings.
-Finally, we define the semantics of $F$ as the set $\sem{F} = \{ m \in \Nat^P \mid m \models F\}$.
+Finally, we define the semantics of $F$ as the set $\sem{F} \defeq \{ m \in \Nat^P \mid m \models F\}$.
 As usual, we say that a predicate $F$ is \emph{valid}, denoted $\models F$, when all its interpretations are true ($\sem{F} = \Nat^P$).
 In order to keep track of fired transitions in our encoding, and without any loss of generality we assume that our alphabet of labels $\Sigma$ is a subset of the natural numbers ($\Sigma \subset \mathbb{N}^*$), except $0$ that is reserved for $\tau$.

 We define next a few Presburger formulas that express properties on markings of a net $N$.
 For instance, Equation~\eqref{eq:enbl} below defines the predicate $\mathrm{ENBL}_t$, for a given transition $t$, which corresponds exactly to the markings that enable $t$.
 We also define a linear predicate $\mathrm{T}(\vec{x}, \vec{x'}, a)$ that describes the relation between the markings before ($\vec{x}$) and after ($\vec{x'}$) firing a transition with label $a$.
 With this convention, formula $\mathrm{T}(m, m', a)$ holds if and only if $m \trans{t} m'$ holds for some transition $t$ such that $l(t) = a$ (which implies $a \neq 0$).